Seahawks training camp impressions: For now, Bobby Wagner sits and waits for extension

 “I believe that something will happen,” Wright said.
 “I’m pretty positive.
 The organization knows what he means to us.
 Like I said in OTAs, it’s a no-brainer to get it done.’’

-But until a deal is, in fact, done — Wagner has said he wants a deal equaling or exceeding the $17 million a year of C.J.
-Mosley of the New York Jets — Wagner may not take the field, a situation that would grow more uncomfortable with each passing day.
+But until a deal is, in fact, done — Wagner has said he wants a deal equaling or exceeding the Jets’ C.J.
+Mosley’s $17 million a year — Wagner may not take the field, a situation that would grow more uncomfortable with each passing day.

 Carroll, though, seemed to indicate that if talks did drag on, that might change.